rancher/docs/content/rancher/v2.5/en/install-rancher-on-linux/_index.md

 ---
-title: Installing on a Linux OS
+title: Install on a Linux OS
 weight: 2
 ---